fewagner/cait/README.md

 ### Installation

+**Attention!** We are days away from the first pulic release of cait.
+Until then, please use the dev_[] branch instead of the outdated master branch.
+Stay tuned for an updated documentation and numerous tutorials on ReadtheDocs and open source availability of cait through the Python package index!

 For installing Cait, first install and upgrade the following helper libraries:

 > pip install -U wheel setuptools twine